bpftrace/bpftrace/docs/reference_guide.md

 The bcc version is 131 lines of code.
 The bptrace version is 22.

+# Environment

+bpftrace compiles programs with clang.
+Thus environment variable affecting clang can be used.
+For example, if header files are included from a non-default directory, the `CPATH` or `C_INCLUDE_PATH` environment variables can be set to allow clang to locate the files.
+See clang documentation for more information on these environment variables and their usage.

 # Errors

 ## 1. Looks like the BPF stack limit of 512 bytes is exceeded